MarttiWu/ABC-Game/README.md

 # ABC-Game

-ABC-Game is an interesting simulator of Artificial Bee Colony algorithm which is proposed by Karaboga in 2005.
+ABC-Game is an interesting simulator based on Artificial Bee Colony algorithm which is a metaheuristic based algorithm proposed by Karaboga in 2005.

 ## Rules